HIV Prevention England Conference: May 2019

 Monday 22 October 2018 & Monday 29 October, 2018

-This free event for GPs and other professionals working in primary care will provide an expert-led introduction of pre-exposure prophylaxis (PrEP) and information on HIV testing, ahead of National HIV Testing Week, which this year begins Saturday 17 November 2018.
+This free event for GPs and other professionals working in primary care provided an expert-led introduction of pre-exposure prophylaxis (PrEP) and information on HIV testing, ahead of National HIV Testing Week, which this year began on Saturday 17 November 2018.

 Between 2015 and 2017, new HIV diagnoses in the UK declined by a staggering 28%.
-As we enter a new era in HIV prevention this event provides an opportunity for GPs and other professionals working in primary care to learn more about how you can play a pivotal role in protecting the nations sexual health.
+As we enter a new era in HIV prevention this event provided an opportunity for GPs and other professionals working in primary care to learn more about how attendees can play a pivotal role in protecting the nations sexual health.

 - Dr Melissa Gardner – Director, Clinical Lead SHIP CIC (Sexual Health in Practice Community Interest Company)